After months of active development, Rocky Linux has finally got its third stable version 8.6 release, ready for a production system.

 Obviously, the decision made various people unhappy including CentOS project founder Greg Kurtzer.
 Hence, within a few days, Greg announced a new alternative OS called Rocky Linux, which is still under intensive development.

-[ You might also like: CentOS Replacement AlmaLinux 8.5 Released – Download DVD ISO ]
+[ You might also like: AlmaLinux 9 Released – Download DVD ISO Images ]

 On the network side enhancement, Rocky Linux has enabled support for nmstate network API.
 This means you can now use the “nmstatectl” command-line utility to manage host network settings in a declarative manner.

 Among the new additions, it has introduced new modules that include Python 3.9, SWIG 4.0, Subversion 1.14, Redis 6, PostgreSQL 13, and MariaDB 10.5.
 Furthermore, Rocky Linux 8.5 has upgraded compiler and development tools such as Glibc 2.28, libgcc 8.3, GCC Toolset 11, LLVM toolset 12.0, Rust 1.54.0 and Go 1.16.7 toolset.

 Rocky Linux 8.6 is available for x86_64 and AArch64 architecture and comes in three ISO image variants: Minimal, Boot, and DVD.

 You can also download images of Rocky Linux from the mirror geographically closest to you.
 You can check the list of all official mirrors.

 Once you download it, you can follow the official guide for installing the Rocky Linux distribution on a standalone system.